crazii/SBEMU/README.txt

 SBEMU /I7
 `
 There're IRQ in both BLASTER (I5) and commandline (/I7), then IRQ7 will be the working one.

+NOTE: For compatibiliy reason, SBEMU won't set T in BLASTER unless /T6 is used, if you need T in BLASTER, you can set it manually AFTER SBEMU installs.

 Q2: DO I need LH for SBEMU to load it into UMB?